suz608/MiniBlogApp/README.md

 [**MiniBlogApp - Live Demo**](https://mini-blog-app-one.vercel.app)

 ## Browser Compatibility
-- This app uses Vite, a powerful build tool.
-However, it requires browsers that support dynamic `import()`.
+- This app uses Vite, a powerful build tool that it requires browsers to support dynamic `import()`.
 Here is a list of browsers that support dynamic `import()`:
 [Browsers with dynamic import() support](https://caniuse.com/es6-module-dynamic-import)

-- Chrome is recommanded for an uncompromised user experience.

-- I noticed a delay in loading the top-left logo image when it was wrapped in a RouterLink component, particularly when using Safari and when the website is hosted on the cloud.
+- I noticed a delay in loading the top-left logo when it was wrapped in a RouterLink component, particularly when using some browsers and when the website is hosted on the cloud.
 As a result, I switched from an image that could redirect the user to the homepage to a simple image.

 ## Features